 If you ever get into a similar situation, try to keep your hands and feet dry and warm because once you get a frostbite there, it gets difficult to move any further.
 I have detailed some tips for Monsoon treks towards to end of the article to elaborate more on this subject.

 Though we had time at hand, we decided to call it a day.
 Because it was getting increasingly difficult to move in the rain.
 We camped for the night Bakarthach.

 The Final stretch ascends from 8,500 ft to 12,140 ft approximately covering a distance of 4kms.

 We started early the next day as streams tend to swell up with the sun and we wanted to spend more time at the lake.
-After Bakarthach the climb starts getting steeper and full of boulders.
+After Bakarthach, the climb starts getting steeper and full of boulders.
 You would be climbing up the rocks and crossing an expanse of boulders to get to the other side of the river.
 This stretch culminates into a ridge, which descends into the Beas Kund Valley.

 The valley is an almost flat field with numerous streams swishing across it and refreshing waterfalls flowing down from the glacier.
 Now, this is a point where the trail is not well-demarcated, and you would be at a loss for further direction.
-Our guide pointed towards a waterfall which we had to follow to reach the lake.
+Our guide pointed towards a waterfall that we had to follow to reach the lake.
 A steep climb of a few meters takes you to the point where you get the first view of the lake, and it is magical.

 A pristine glacial lake, in the middle of snow-covered mountains, which is letting out a small stream that develops into a wild river tumbling down 12,000 feet.
-After the climb and effort you put in to reach here, it surely gives you a sense of accomplishment but more than that it feels divine to be present there.
+After the climb and effort you put in to reach here, it surely gives you a sense of accomplishment, but more than that, it feels divine to be present there.